-- 1. To make the students to understand and expected to learn the applications of Abstract data Type, linear data structures such as stacks, queues and lists - 2.
+Course Objectives: To make the students to understand and expected to learn

+- 1. The applications of Abstract data Type, linear data structures such as stacks, queues and lists - 2.
 Comprehend different nonlinear data structures such as trees and graphs and analyze their efficiency trade off using time complexities - 3.
 Explore the concepts of object-oriented programming and advanced C++ concepts and be able to write programs with C++ features such as composition of objects, operator overloads, dynamic memory allocation, inheritance and polymorphism, Templates etc.

-After completion of this course student will be able to:
+Course Outcomes: After completion of this course student will be able to

-1. Demonstrate the concepts of Abstract data type and also applications of stack and Queues

-2. Select the data structure that efficiently model the information in a problem

-3. Design programs using variety of data structures including Trees, AVL Trees and Graphs and their applications.

-4 Solve problems and also assess efficiency trade off among searching and sorting using time complexity of each algorithm and also the applications of hashing and hash tables.

-5. Describe the concepts of OOPs and implement programs using objects, classes, constructors and destructors.

-6 Apply concepts of OOPs to write program on over loading functions and concepts of Inheritance.
+- 1 Demonstrate the concepts of Abstract data type and also applications of stack and Queues - 2 Select the data structure that efficiently model the information in a problem - 3 Design programs using variety of data structures including Trees, AVL Trees and Graphs and their applications. - 4 Solve problems and also assess efficiency trade off among searching and sorting using time complexity of each algorithm and also the applications of hashing and hash tables. - 5 Describe the concepts of OOPs and implement programs using objects, classes, constructors and destructors. - 6 Apply concepts of oops to write program on over loading functions and concepts of inheritance.

+UNIT I: